lawrencegripper/gripdev.xyz/content/posts/2024/go-systemd-unit-control/index.md

 I'm current working on code which lives in an agent, written in [`golang`](https://go.dev/), which is running on a fleet of machines.

-The agents needs to monitors and restart a `systemd` service when a new version of an application is deployed.
+The agent needs to, when a new version of an application is deployed, restart the `systemd unit` and make sure it comes up healthy and running.

 There is what a demo version of it looks like: